OWASP/www-policy/procedures/chapter_processes.md

 **Request for Shared Services offered to Chapters at no charge.**
   * Submit ["Contact Us"](https://owasporg.atlassian.net/servicedesk/customer/portal/7/create/72)
     * Topic: Choose - Request Meetup or other Shared Services from drop down menu
+    * Name: First and Last name
+    * Company: Chapter Name
+    * Description: Type shared service requesting
+     * Virtual meeting service - reassign ticket to IT (Zoom) **SLA for first response is 72 hours and 144 working hours to complete; pauses when ticket is set to "Waiting for Customer Response"**
+**Issue:**
+Meetup Groups are set up by city location, not region or country.
+Leaders do not join or URL on OWASP chapter page or just don not use.
+Allowed to use other social media

+Biggest Issue is that OWASP chapters are not required to post meeting activity on their OWASP chapter page to remain and active OWASP chapter.
+If required would increase website traffice, make determing inactive chapters much simpler.
+Automation qualifies activity as simply as opening and closing a file in the chapter repository.